JeremyJohnston81/fypt-import/README.md

 # FYPT-Importer

-This process takes the raw data from HCAD and creates JSON files that are ready to be imported into MondoDB
+This process takes the raw data from HCAD and creates JSON files that are ready to be imported into MongoDB

 Files needed from https://hcad.org/pdata/pdata-property-downloads.html